Raniot/IoT-M3/README.md

 #### To see the exposed site:
 https://raniot.github.io/?key=gImsuBhfnK8yITBIc7aUMv4b3nTWnloMpdI4B4ykNiZMqhTW5AUR7bFtl6xUc7iiEFc4y9FSJWvRASGD&thngId=U5HdPyHe42EQMeRwRkTFKFbd

-OBS: Lets hope no one abuse these keys before it has been tested :Deadline Eveythng have an idea that they should lock our account whenever we use their service to much in a day, this has happende 2 times while setting it up.
+OBS: Lets hope no one abuse these keys before it has been tested :D

+Eveythng have an idea that they should lock our account whenever we use their service to much in a day, this has happende 2 times while setting it up.
 Lets hope, when we are no longer using simulations this will not be a problem.